winniebahati/STRIDE-Visualization/README.md

 This repository is a companion page for the following thesis / publication:
 > Author Names.
 Publication year.
 Thesis / Paper title.
 Publication venue / proceedings.

-It contains all the material required for replicating the study, including: X, Y, and Z.
+It contains all the material required for replicating the study, including:
+1. Scenario descriptions

 ## How to cite us
 The scientific article describing design, execution, and main results of this study is available [here](https://www.google.com).<br>